lmrujana/README_generator/README.md

   N/A

   ## Questions
-  If your have any questions regarding this application, please contact us at:
+  If you have any questions regarding this application, please contact me at:
   [GitHub Page](https://github.com/lmrujana)
   Email: lmrujanass@gmail.com